Rudy Giuliani poses for mugshot in Georgia ahead of Trump surrender in 2020 case

 “Fani Willis will go down in American history, as having conducted one of the worst attacks on the American Constitution,” he said.
 “She has violated people’s First Amendment right to advocate the government to petition the government for grievances like an election they believe was poorly conducted or falsely conducted.
 People have a right to believe that in America.”

+The former New York mayor is charged with making false statements and soliciting false testimony, as well as conspiring to create false documents and attempt to make state lawmakers violate their oath of office.

-Mr Giuliani, who served as Donald Trump’s personal lawyer, later left the jail after being ordered to pay a $150,000 bond.
+Mr Giuliani, who served as Donald Trump’s personal lawyer, denies wrongdoing and later left the jail after being ordered to pay a $150,000 bond.

+The moment was a striking new chapter in the story of a US official once known for being a leading member of law enforcement who pioneerd hard-hitting prosecutions of organised crime

+As the US attorney for the Southern District of New York, Mr Giuliani gained notoriety for his frequent used of the 1970 Racketeer Influenced and Corrupt Organizations Act (RICO), which he used to convict organised crime figures like “Fat Tony” Salerno, Carmine “Junior” Persico, and Paul Castellano.

 Join our commenting forum